djh1997/radar-work-experience/VHDLoutro.md

 END halfadder;
 ```

-The *architecture* code link's individual *components* together into larger blocks of logic. using *internal signals* where necessary.
+The *architecture* code links individual *components* together into larger blocks of logic. using *internal signals* where necessary.

 ```vhdl
 LIBRARY ieee;